DanielKRing1/Reflection_Next/README.md

 #### Deploy: Fly.io + Docker

 <hr/>

+# What is it?

+Reflection is a bare-bones, very minimal Journal for reflecting on priorities.

 ## Too many options?
 I feel spread thin when I have too many thoughts on a topic: